ArnaudPoletto/lipid-daylit-sky-categorization/README.md

     - `-sp`, `--show-plots`: (Optional, default: false) If set, displays the generated plots for the projected SID space.
     - `-f`, `--force`: (Optional, default: false) Forces reprocessing of the video even if the descriptors already exist.

-4. **Plot the SID space**: After processing the new videos, you can visualize the projected descriptors in the SID space by executing:
+5. **Plot the SID space:** After processing the new videos, you can visualize the projected descriptors in the SID space by executing:

     ```bash
     cd src/pipeline